What are Info Layers, and how do I use them?

 Every time you exit the Layers settings menu after customizing the appearance of an Info Layer, you'll be prompted whether to sync those changes.
 Doing so will apply your customizations to your active Info Layers.

-Because Info Layers are regenerated for each new script revision (or whenever their settings are adjusted), they aren't editable by default.
-To edit one, duplicate it first — duplication creates an editable copy of the Info Layer's annotations, including their placements and appearance.
+Info Layers are regenerated automatically when your script changes — so they aren't editable by default.
+To edit one, you'll duplicate it first to create an editable copy.
+See

 What's Next